QualitativeDataRepository/dataverse-previewers/CDIF_DISCOVERY_SHAPES_FIX.md

 Hi Steve,

 I've fixed the "everything was extra" issue with the CDIF Discovery shapes.
-The problem was simple but critical:
+There were actually **two** subtle problems working together:

-**Your data uses `https://schema.org/` but the shapes were using `http://schema.org/`**
+1. **Namespace mismatch:** your data uses `https://schema.org/` but the shapes were using `http://schema.org/`, so the SPARQL target couldn't find any `schema:Dataset` nodes.

-This namespace mismatch caused the SPARQL target to fail, so no nodes matched the shapes and everything appeared as EXTRA.
+2. **Overly strict root filter:** the SPARQL target only selected `schema:Dataset` nodes that were *never* used as objects (`NOT EXISTS { ?s ?p ?this . }`).
+That works for toy examples, but in your CDI/XAS examples the dataset is correctly referenced by metadata/related nodes, so it was filtered out and never validated.

 ### The Fix